arke-industries/philotechnica/docs/whatis.md

 <p align="center">
   <figure>
     <img src="http://arkeindustries.com/philotechnica/img/6.png">
-    <figcaption>Ancient placeholder art and UI aside, it's happening!</figcaption>
+    <figcaption>Ancient placeholder art and UI aside, we have a functional game!</figcaption>
   </figure>
 </p>

 Starfall is an upcoming science fiction massively multiplayer 4X game played in your browser.
-4X as in eXplore, eXpand, eXploit, eXterminate – games like Civilization, Master of Orion, or Stellaris focused on building an empire, gaining industry and technology, and crushing rival empires utterly.
+4X as in eXplore, eXpand, eXploit, eXterminate – games like Civilization, Master of Orion, or Stellaris focused on building an empire, gaining industry and technology, and subjugating rival empires through diplomacy or war.

 Everyone plays on the same map – no instancing or server shards.
 Like most strategy games, you’ll have all the tools you need to build an empire as a loner – but allies working together in Organizations can do truly incredible things on a massive scale.
-We expect to see empires rise and fall, grow and recede from star systems as time passes.
+We expect to see player empires rise and fall, grow and recede from different star systems as time passes.

 Your units and progress persist when you’re offline, so you can drop in and play whenever you please and drop out when life inevitably calls.
-Starfall is intended to be picked up and played when you have time and played from almost anywhere by virtue of being browser based.
+Starfall is intended to be picked up and played when you have time and played from almost anywhere by virtue of being browser-based.

 There’s a lot to unpack here.
 Let’s start by talking about the four Xs.

 ## Explore
-1. **The Map.** procedural generation is for pussies, but you still need a lot of map to explore so you'll get it.
-2. **The Narrative.** it's not dust and echoes(tm), every system is packed with the good, the bad, and the ugly from the minute the first player jumps in.
+1. **The Map.** Everything happens on the map.
+The galaxy has many star systems, and each star system is its own sprawling map filled with things to interact with.
+Heavenly bodies like stars, planets, moons, asteroids, and comets all exist on the map and can be interacted with, from mining asteroids to solar power from stars.
+Artificial objects exist too - other players' assets, obviously, but also non-player ships and bases, wrecks and salvage, and ancient ruins to investigate and reverse-engineer.
+We expect to see thousands of objects in star systems, and since all of them can be depleted, stolen, or blown up, each star system will change dramatically over time as players live in them.
+We're not fans of procedural generation and its endless piles of same-y stuff so we're working on ways to provide truly massive amounts of interesting, unique content.
+2. **Discovery.** We don't provide maps of all the stars out there - you have to go find and explore them yourselves with FTL-equipped starships.
+The next star system you explore could be an unhabited cornucopia of resources, or it could turn out to be a hive of the nastiest baddies imaginable.
+We want to reward explorers in a variety of ways, from letting them sell exclusive starmaps of their discovered systems to letting them name heavenly bodies.
+3. **Detection.** Unlike most strategy games, information isn't free.
+We won't just tell you that "Drone X from Player Y appeared at coordinates (X,Y,Z)."
+You need passive scanners to determine what's around you and active scanners to suss out how much of a threat they are.
+Transponders will let you broadcast your entity to others to build trust - but when an incoming ship has its transponder off, tension rises.
+Is it an ambushing enemy, or a damaged ally?
+Time's running out to make a decision, to shoot or not to shoot, before they get too close...
+3. **The Narrative.** Every system is packed with the good, the bad, and the ugly from the minute the first player jumps in.
+We don't believe in static quest lines - everyone deserves a unqiue experience.
+Because of this, quest-givers and narrative factions live on the same map and use the same systems as players.
+If players band together to wipe out an NPC faction, they're dead.
+We want to respond to cues the players give us as far as what they want to see more of instead of interrupting their gameplay with a plotline.
+The narrative is also a way we can keep star systems from becoming totally settled, static, and boring - perhaps the enemies that the players drove out of Star A migrated their way to Star B to clash with the locals, or perhaps they call in reinforcements from parsecs away to try and retake Star A months down the road.

 ??? danger "Bullshit check!"
-    *Everybody knows that procgen makes an identical ocean of crap, but without it content creation is glacial.
-How are you going to get enough content?*
+    *Everybody knows that procedural generation makes an identical ocean of crap, but without it content creation is glacial.
+How are you going to get enough content to meaningfully fill hundreds of star systems?*

-    Thats true!
-We're working on ways to mitigate that.
-We may need to lean on a dash of procgen to keep opening up fully fleshed systems as there's need but you never go full procgen.
+    All true.
+We're working on ways to mitigate it which will probably be a later blog post.
+We may need to lean on a dash of procgen to keep opening up fully fleshed systems as there's need, but not going full procedural generation.
+That does lead to worlds as wide as an ocean and deep as a puddle.
+Ideally we'd have both - but we'll choose depth over width every time.

 <p align="center">
   <figure>